hellosamm/react-advanced-prework/README.md

 Click the "Learn More" button to see details about the cat breed.

-Use the "Back" button to return to the main page.
+Use the "Back" arrow to return to the main page.

-Click the "Next Arrow" to fetch a new cat.
+Click the "Next" arrow to fetch a new cat.

 ## File Structure